JLPagel/JLP.DEV-Website-2-/README.md

-# JLP Development Portfolio Site
+# JLP Development MAIN PAGE

 Welcome to the official portfolio of Jennifer Pagel — a purpose-driven junior full stack developer, business coach, and digital solutions provider.
 This site showcases her hands-on approach to building impactful web experiences for small businesses and startups.